 Where to Stay for Christmas in Athens

 One of the best things to do in Athens at Christmas is to stroll the generously decorated Syntagma Square.
 The main attraction is usually a huge fir tree, 19 meters high, decorated with some 5 km of lights comprised of 60,000 bulbs!

 My favorite decoration is a giant illuminated teddy bear close to the Christmas tree while all around the twinkling lights and the music and cheer transform the square into a magical fairyland.

-The Christmas Factory in Technopolis (an old gas factory that has been turned into an events center) in Gazi, is one of the most festive places to be in the center of Athens, especially for children.
+The Christmas Factory in Technopolis in Gazi, is one of the most festive places to be in Athens at Christmas, especially for children.
 Santa will be there and his toy factory, candies, songs, deserts, Christmas carols, and a happy atmosphere.

 You can go very easily there by using the Metro and get off at Kerameikos station, one station far from Monastiraki.

 Stavros Niarchos Foundation is one of the world’s leading private, international philanthropic organizations, making grants to nonprofit organizations in the areas of arts and culture, education, health and sports, and social welfare.

 Every Christmas season, Stavros Niarchos Cultural Center hosts a series of Christmas-themed events for all ages such as ballet shows, classical performances, and most notably a Christmas-themed opera performed by the National Opera.